-- (c) Failure to pay Hotel Occupancy Tax timely is considered a violation of this Section and may result in revocation of the Short Term Rental Permit in accordance with Subsection (h), Revocation.
-Owner shall have 30 days from the date the City or State issue a notice of delinquency to submit delinquent Hotel Occupancy Tax to City and State before revocation of the Short Term Rental Permit begins. - (d) Failure to successfully complete the renewal process of a Short Term Rental Permit is considered a violation of this Section.
-Owner shall have 45 days from the date City issues notice of denial to gain compliance of noncompliant items before the revocation of the Short Term Rental Permit begins. - (e) The provisions of this Subsection are in addition to and not in lieu of any criminal prosecution or penalties as provided by City Ordinances or County or State Law. - (f) Proof.
-Prima facie proof of occupancy of a Dwelling is established in any prosecution for violation of this Section if it is shown that vehicles with registrations to persons having different surnames and addresses were parked overnight at the Dwelling.
-Establishment of a prima facie level of proof in this Subsection does not preclude a showing of illegal "occupancy" of a Dwelling by a person in any other manner. - (g) Offense.
-It is an offense for the property owner, any agent of the property owner, or the occupant(s) to directly occupy or indirectly allow, permit, cause, or fail to prohibit an occupancy in violation of this Ordinance 144-5.17.
-Each day that a unit is occupied in violation of this ordinance shall be considered a separate offense, and, upon conviction, shall be subject to a minimum fine of \$500.00 to a maximum fine of \$2,000.00 per violation. - (h) Each day of violation of said Standards and provisions of this Section constitutes a separate offense and is separately punishable, but may be joined in a single prosecution. - 5.17-8 Revocation.
-If any violations stated in Subsection (g), Enforcement/Penalty, of this Section have been committed and not corrected within the time specified the Planning Director shall begin the procedures to revoke the Short Term Rental Permit in accordance with the following: - (a) The City shall give thirty (30) day written notice to the Owner/Operator regarding the public hearing date and recommendation by the Planning Commission, and public hearing and decision by the City Council. - (b) The City shall provide written notice to property owners within 200 feet of the subject property at least 15 days prior to the hearing. - (c) If a Short Term Rental Permit is revoked, the Owner/Operator may not reapply for the same property for a period of twelve (12) months. - 5.17-9 Abrogation and Greater Restrictions.
-This ordinance is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
-However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
+- (b) Violations of any subsection of this section may result in revocation of the short term rental permit and/or special use permit in accordance with subsection 144-5.17-8, Revocation. - (c) Failure to pay hotel occupancy tax timely is considered a violation of this section and may result in revocation of the short term rental permit and/or special use permit in accordance with subsection 144-5.17-8, Revocation.
+Owner shall have thirty (30) days from the date the city or state issue a notice of delinquency to submit delinquent hotel occupancy tax to city and state before revocation of the short term rental permit/special use permit begins. - (d) Failure to successfully complete the renewal process of a short term rental permit is considered a violation of this section.
+Owner shall have 45 days from the date city issues notice of denial to gain compliance of noncompliant items before the revocation of the short term rental permit begins. - (e) The provisions of this subsection are in addition to and not in lieu of any criminal prosecution or penalties as provided by city ordinances or county or state law. - (f) Prima facie proof of violation of this section is established if it is shown that visual inspection of more than the posted occupancy load (5.17-4(i)(1)) was made by a code enforcement officer, building inspector, fire inspector or police officer at a unit.
+Establishment of a prima facie level of proof in this subsection does not preclude a showing of illegal "occupancy" of a dwelling by a person in any other manner. - (g) Offense.
+It is an offense for the property owner, any agent of the property owner, or the occupant(s) to directly occupy or indirectly allow, permit, cause, or fail to prohibit an occupancy in violation of this section 144-5.17.
+Each day that a unit is occupied in violation of this ordinance shall be considered a separate offense, and, upon conviction, shall be subject to a minimum fine of \$500.00 to a maximum fine of \$2,000.00 per violation.
+Should a property owner operate a short-term rental without a permit, a non-compliance fee of \$2,000 will be assessed. - (h) Each day of violation of said standards and provisions of this section constitutes a separate offense and is separately punishable, but may be joined in a single prosecution. - (i) Repeat Offenses.
+It shall be deemed a repeat offense: - if the permittee, operator, owner or person in control of the property fails to comply with any of the provisions of this section (5.17) more than twice in a 12month period, and/or - (2) if the property is the subject of repeated health or safety violations of city code or state law during a 24-month period prior to applying for a permit or renewing a permit to operate a short term rental.